SIGNOVA-X/frontend/README.md

 ### 🔁 Real-Time Sign Language Translation
-Enable seamless two-way communication between deaf/mute users and others. **SUPANOVA** captures live sign language video, extracts frames, and uses advanced AI models to convert it into accurate English text, fostering natural interactions.
+Enable seamless two-way communication between deaf/mute users and others. **SIGNOVA** captures live sign language video, extracts frames, and uses advanced AI models to convert it into accurate English text, fostering natural interactions.

 ### 🧑‍🤝‍🧑 Split-Screen Communication Interface
 A dual-interface screen designed for real-time interactions.
 One side lets deaf users express through sign language, while the other allows hearing users to respond via voice, which is converted into sign actions by an animated avatar—ensuring fluid conversation.